BRUCE LISKER leaving Mule Creek prison in Paul Ingels' blue truck, Aug 13 2009. Tape

 I’ll get back to you as soon as I can.

-charities I like…
+organizations I like…

 Death Penalty Focus